 BMI View : Â Declining government reimbursement for prescription medicines does not bode well for innovative drugmakers selling their products in Sweden , particularly as the government is the primary purchaser of pharmaceuticals.
 Furthermore, over the long Â term, pushing costs onto a population with fewer young people to financially support the elderly will ultimately work to reduce the consumption of higher-value innovative pharmaceuticals.

 Headline Expenditure Projections

 Pharmaceuticals: SEK36.28bn (USD5.70bn) in 2013 to SEK36.41bn (USD5.36bn) in 2014; +0.38% in local currency terms and -5.9% in US dollar terms....

 BMI View: Â With Â our fundamental assumptions for the three Nordic markets covered in this report unvaried, Â our forecasts for their power sectors remain largely un changed this quarter . Â Overall, we maintain our view that , while growth expectations in the region are improving, economic woes in the eurozone remains a major risk factor for the consumption and generation outlook of the three Nordic countries, as more regional instability...

-D espite Sweden being one of the most advanced telecoms markets, BMI believes that the market has passed its saturation point and any subscriber growth will come from cannibalising the shares of existing operators.
+BMI View: Despite the fact that the growth trend has been reversed on the Swedish mobile market, and the market has displayed two consecutive quarters of positive growth, BMI believes that the market has passed its saturation point and any subscriber growth will come from cannibalising the shares of existing operators.
 However, growing data usage could help the operators grow their profit margins despite the relatively stagnant subscriber numbers and lower income from traditional voice and other non-data services.
-The purchase of Tele2's consumer broadband and VoIP business by Telenor gave that company a welcome boost in scale, but it remains to be seen whether it can fully capitalise on the opportunities presented by converged services.
-Tele2, on the other hand seems to be focussing more on M2M services.